One pound (Irish coin)

 The one pound (£1) (punt) coin, worth one Irish pound, was used in Ireland from 20 June 1990 until the formal adoption of euro currency in 2002.
 The last issue was minted in 2000.

 The coin was the largest Irish coin since decimalisation: its diameter was 3.11 cm and it weighed 10 g.
 The coin was almost identical in dimensions to the old penny coin that circulated until 1971, and was similar in diameter to, but thinner than, the half-crown coin.
 The edge was milled, and a dotted line ran along the edge of each face.
-Unlike some previous Irish coins, it was very different from its British equivalent, as the Irish pound separated from the British pound in 1979.
+Unlike many previous Irish coins, it was very different in design and composition from its British equivalent, as the Irish pound separated from the British pound in 1979.

 The design on the reverse was of a red deer, by Irish artist Tom Ryan, based on photographs taken by Sean Ryan of that species from the Irish national deer herd in Killarney National Park.